 As a Dasher, you download the app, choose blocks of time you are available to make deliveries in your area and then get assignments making deliveries on behalf of those local restaurants.

 To become a Dasher, you must meet certain requirements:

 - Have a smartphone to access the app for delivery assignments.

-- Have valid driver’s license, insurance, and good driving record (if applicable).
+- Have a valid driver’s license, insurance and a good driving record (if applicable).
 Some locations don’t require that you have a car.

 - Provide your Social Security number for a background check.

-Armaye Ejigu of Washington D.C worked full-time in the school system and dashed on his lunch break, after work, and on weekends to help cover costs while his wife was in nursing school.
-“We didn’t want a ton of debt when she got out of school,” he said.
+“We didn’t want a ton of debt when she got out of school,” said Armaye Ejigu of Washington D.C.
 “So, I started dashing and would make between $18 to $20 an hour, sometimes even $25 an hour.”

 While DoorDash is a great way to make some steady extra cash on your time, you’ll want to take some costs into consideration.

 First, since you are considered a contractor and not a full-time employee no matter how many hours you work, you’ll be in charge of withholding your taxes.
 When you get paid, which happens weekly, it will be a gross amount.
 Taxes and Social Security are not calculated.

 If you earn $600 or more from DoorDash in a year, the company will use the banking and tax information on your account to send you a 1099 form by Jan.
 31.